We’ve got a whistlestop tour of the history of Singapore lined up to remind us just why we're celebrating National Day…

 Celebrating all our cultures

-Singapore’s prime location as a trade port means the island is a perfect pit stop for travellers… even today (pandemic allowing, of course!), During Raffles’ time, he set up the Raffles Town Plan to separate the different immigrants by race.
-European/Eurasians, Chinese, Indians and Muslims were to live in European Town, Chinatown, Chulia Kampong and Kampong Glam respectively.
+Singapore’s prime location as a trade port means the island is a perfect pit stop for travellers… even today.
+During Raffles’ time, he set up the Raffles Town Plan to separate the different immigrants by race.
+European/Eurasians, Chinese, Indians, and Muslims were to live in European Town, Chinatown, Chulia Kampong, and Kampong Glam, respectively.
 You can still see traces of these districts today and uncover plenty more of Singapore’s multicultural history through its road signs.
 Just hop on a bus and take a little trip around Singapore town!

 Looking to the future